 You’d be excused for watching the opening five minutes of this movie and wondering if you just stumbled into some sort of lost Brian De Palma masterpiece that was too gaudy for its time.
-The opening tracking shot — for five continuous minutes — follows Bruce Willis as a writer who has become the very thing he sought to destroy — a worshipped public figure immune to consequences for all but the worst crimes — by committing that destruction himself in print.
-The plot almost writes itself: All you need Tom Hanks as the wall street mogul and Willis as the plucky muckraker trading haymakers in increasing ludicrous scenarios.
+The opening tracking shot — for five continuous minutes — follows Bruce Willis as a writer who has become the very thing he sought to destroy — a worshipped public figure immune to consequences for all but the worst crimes.
+The plot almost writes itself: All you need Tom Hanks as the Wall Street mogul and Willis as the plucky muckraker setting the other up for public humiliation in increasingly ludicrous scenarios.

 The problem is that the rest of the movie gets nowhere near that delivering on that promise.
 The actual Bonfire of the Vanities isn’t even the first act of that hypothetical movie — it’s the dreary prologue.

 The film we’re left with desperately wants to be a satire but doesn’t have any of the goods to back it up.
 De Palma’s instinct for more genre-based tension becomes obvious: He falls back on telling the story as a Hitchcockian thriller, which has promise and moments of energy, but is ultimately not compelling enough to sustain the whole movie.